Jurek-Raben/DawProject-Tool/README.md

 - Plugin automation data
 - Section naming
 - Track coloring and naming
-- Loads fine into Bitwig 5.3+ (all) and Studio One 7.2+ (VST3 completely, AU without automation)
+- Loads fine into Bitwig 5.3+/6 (all) and Studio One 7.2+ (VST3 completely, AU without automation)
 - You can also convert any sample instrument to Redux VST3 via context menu
 - AudioUnit preset and automation export (not working in S1, due to bugs in S1)
 - VST2 preset and automation export (not working in S1, due to bugs in S1)
 - VST3 preset and automation export
-- MIDI pattern automation, pitchbend, CC and aftertouch
+- MIDI pattern automation, pitchbend, CC, aftertouch and program change

-#### Partly working so far
+- Polyphonic aftertouch

+#### Workarounds thru helper tools

-- Workaround VST2 preset export (via included VST2 helper tool)
+- VST2 preset export (included VST2 helper tool provides missing plugin id)
-- Workaround VST2 automation (via included VST2 helper tool)
+- VST2 automation (included VST2 helper tool provides missing plugin id)
-- Workaround VST3 automation (via included VST3 helper tool)
+- VST3 automation mapping (included VST3 helper tool provides parameter ids)

-#### What’s not working / not implemented yet
+- AU preset export (plist util converts preset file)
+- AU automation mapping (auval provides missing parameter ids)

+#### Not yet working, but planned

 - Master track automation conversion
-- Any kind of pattern hex automation conversion
 - Redux macro device to instrument device automation conversion
-- polyphonic aftertouch
 - No idea why VST3 preset loading fails in Cubase 14+.
 Might be the preset data itself.
 As a workaround, load the exported dawproject into S1 and then again export as dawproject.
 Bitwig exports also fail to load in Cubase.
 S1 uses an uncompressed zip type.
 - VST2 preset loading and mapping is buggy in Studio One currently and needs to be fixed.
 - Studio One will incorrectly set/interpret the parameter ids for AudioUnits.
 Therefore automation for AudioUnits currently is lost in Studio One.

+#### How to use / install

+This tool only has been tested on macOS only so far.
+It currently requires the included binary tools to be executable.
+Most certainly you will have to disable SIP (system integrity protection) under macOS, since the binaries are not approved by the all controlling Apple Corp.

+The VST3 helper tool is known to not fully work on Windows.
+You will have to try yourself on Windows and Linux, but the tools are also included for these OSes.

 #### This can't work using API only, due to the API limitations